-We are a not for profit organisation, whose mission is to promote the appreciation and creation of sculpture in Queensland.
+Sculptors Queensland is a volunteer run, not for profit organisation whose mission is to promote the appreciation and creation of sculpture in our state.

-Sculpture comprises works of art in three dimensions of any materials and of any scale.
+Sculpture comprises works of art in three dimensions of any material and scale.

 Our enthusiastic group of sculptors meets at our studio and forum venue in a heritage building within the grounds of the Old Queensland Museum at Bowen Hills.